Union leader strives to ease Obama's "white guy problem"

 A quarter of AFL-CIO members did not vote for Obama in 2008.

 “Some of this I think was pure racism,” said Trumka.
 “Some of them would be gun owners, some of them would be right-wing.
-Some of them would be ... died-in-the-wool Republicans.”
+Some of them would be ... dyed-in-the-wool Republicans.”

 Democrats acknowledge that Obama is unlikely to capture the white male vote, but say he can be re-elected if he minimizes the damage because of his huge edge with black and Hispanic voters.